abhishek-sankar/abhishek-sankar/README.md

 I'm Abhishek Sankar, currently pursuing my MS in Artificial Intelligence and Innovation at [Carnegie Mellon University](https://msaii.cs.cmu.edu/directory/students/current/s).
-I previously worked a an Applied AI engineer at [Bank of new York](https://www.bny.com), where I got to work on coding agents.
+I previously worked as an Applied AI engineer at [Bank of new York](https://www.bny.com), where I got to work on coding agents.

 I'm passionate about building products that solve real-world problems.
 Small ones and the not so small ones.
 I've been a part of a few hackathons and have won a few of them.